-Macdonald and Cwynar ([@macdonald1991post]) used pollen percentage data for Pinus to map the northward migration of lodgepole pine (Pinus contorta var latifolia) following glaciation.
-In their study a cutoff of 15% Pinus pollen is associated with presence at pollen sample sites.
-Recent work by Strong and Hills ([@strong2013holocene]) has remapped the migration front using a lower pollen proportion (5%) and more sites.
-Here we attempt to replicate the analysis as an example both of the strengths of the package and limitations of paleoinformatic approaches.
+Macdonald and Cwynar ([@macdonald1991post]) used relative pollen abundances for Pinus, expressed as percentages, to map the northward migration of lodgepole pine (Pinus contorta var latifolia) following deglaciation.
+In their study a cutoff of 15% Pinus pollen was used to indicate presence of Pinus trees at pollen sample sites (Pinus pollen is produced prolifically and is dispersed widely, so a high threshold was used).
+Recent work by Strong and Hills ([@strong2013holocene]) remapped the migration front using a lower pollen proportion (5%) and more sites.
+Here we perform a simplified version of the analysis to illustrate the capabilities of the package.

-To begin we must define a spatial bounding box and a set of taxa of interest.
+To begin we define a spatial bounding box and a set of taxa of interest.
 Strong and Hills ([@strong2013holocene]) use a region approximately bounded by 54^oN to the south and 65^oN to the North, and from 110^oW to 130^oW.
 The command get_site is used to find all sites within a bounding box:

 library(neotoma, ggmap, ggplot2, reshape2, plyr, Bchron, gridExtra) all.sites <- get_site(loc = c(-140, 50, -110, 65))